-In 2024, the effective MW weighted average HHI of RegA resources was 2517 which is highly concentrated and the effective MW weighted average HHI of RegD resources was 1594 which is moderately concentrated.
+In the first three months of 2025, the effective MW weighted average HHI of RegA resources was 2489 which is highly concentrated and the effective MW weighted average HHI of RegD resources was 1892 which is also highly concentrated.

 Table 10-48 includes a monthly summary of three pivotal supplier (TPS) results.
-In 2024, the three pivotal supplier test was failed in 94.7 percent of hours.
-The MMU concludes that the PJM Regulation Market in 2024 was characterized by structural market power.
+In the first three months of 2025, the three pivotal supplier test was failed in 94.5 percent of hours.
+The MMU concludes that the PJM Regulation Market in the first three months of 2025 was characterized by structural market power.
 The results presented here are calculated by PJM.
 The MMU has been unable to verify these results, as some of the underlying data necessary to replicate these calculations are not saved.
 PJM has submitted a request to the vendor to save all data necessary for verification.